linkfluence/radarly-py/docs/officialdoc/architecture/user.rst

 Get Current User information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This method allows users to current user information and in particular, the list of projects available.
+This method allows users to retrieve current user information and in particular, the list of available projects.

 **Request**